wazuh/wazuh-documentation/source/amazon/services/supported-services/vpc.rst

 ..
 Copyright (C) 2015, Wazuh, Inc.

 .. meta::
   :description: Amazon VPC lets users provision a logically isolated section of the AWS Cloud where they can launch AWS resources.
-Learn more about it in this section.
+Learn how to use Amazon VPC with Wazuh here.

 .. _amazon_vpc: